RuochongShen/MAST90108/Minute_Dec23.md

 3 | Regular meeting | Every Friday from 8th Jan at 11am; can be adjusted | N |

 ## 1. Presentation
-**Content:** Make a slide and have some discussion on "Learning to Explain with Complemental Examples": too much details included but only a general idea required. <br>
+**Content:** Make a slide and have some discussion on "Learning to Explain with Complemental Examples": too many details included but only a general idea required. <br>
 **To do:**
  - Roughly read "How Can I Explain This to You?
 An Empirical Study of Deep Neural Network Explanation Methods" to get some general ideas on explanation models on action recognition; Maybe a presentation on it later on.
  - List of paper to read: